cap-js/docs/java/outbox.md

 -  `OutboxService.PERSISTENT_ORDERED_NAME` which is used by default by messaging services and
 -  `OutboxService.PERSISTENT_UNORDERED_NAME` which is used by default by the AuditLog service.

-The default configuration for both outboxes can be overridden using the `outbox.services` section in the _application.yaml_:
+The default configuration for both outboxes can be overridden using the `cds.outbox.services` section, for example in the _application.yaml_:

 ```yaml
 cds: